pengchao2022/Spring-boot-user-management-system/README.md

       - Internal NLB with SSL HTTPS for security
       - Dockerfile to package src code

+- Jenkinsfile for CD (deploy to EKS)

+- GitLab CI for code repository (private repo for security)

 ## Usage

 - Check the API gateway URL: